 Capt Harold William Mortimore.
-Born Chiswick 91, the third child and eldest son of Harvey Mortimore (an engine driver on a steamship) and Anne Louise Mortimore.
+Born Chiswick 91, the eldest son of Harvey Mortimore (an engine driver on a steamship) and Anne Mortimore.
 Four years pre-war service with City of

-· 1409 Sgt H Davies starboard gunner the oldest of the crew; the majority were teenagers.
-Davies is reported (by fellow crew member Gnr Smith, to have suffered from shell-shock and been removed from the tank to be cared for by the RAMC.
+1409 Sgt H (Harry?)
+Davies – starboard gunner – the oldest of the crew.
+Davies is reported (by fellow crew member Gnr Smith, to have suffered from shell-shock and was removed from the tank to be cared for by the RAMC.
 Later discharged and awarded Silver war badge.

 2481 Gnr Arthur Day portside loader.
-Born Oct 1892 and the son of Frederick William Day, his home address (and that of his father) was 141 Tulketh Brow Ashton on Ribble near Preston Lancs.
-Attested aged 23 year 4 months on 24 Oct 1915 at
+Born Oct 1892 and the son of Frederick Day, he lived at 141 Tulketh Brow Ashton on Ribble near Preston.
+Attested n 24 Oct 1915 at

 Gnr Ewart Doodson was born in Elland Yorkshire in Nov 98.
-After the deaths of his natural parents he was adopted.
-He went to work as a junior clerk at the Yorkshire Electric Power Coy in Thornhill, but volunteered in October 15 aged just 16, joining the MGC.
-During the 15th September attack Ewart Doodson was a gearsman and described the action in a letter to his parents, then living at
+He worked as a junior clerk at the Yorkshire Electric Power Coy in Thornhill, but volunteered in Oct 15 aged just 16 joining the MGC.
+On 15 Sept 16, Ewart was a gearsman and described the action in a letter to his family who lived

-· 2494 Gnr Henry Leat gearsman.
-Born Dorking c95, the ninth of 10 chidlren, his family soon moved to Aldershot where he was educated at the East End School.
+Gnr Henry Leat – gearsman.
+Born Dorking c 95, the ninth of 10 children, his family soon moved to Aldershot where he was educated at the East End School.
 He completed an apprenticeship with Gale and Potter in their letter press department.
-He enlisted at Bisley in the MMGS in Dec 1915 and continued to serve with the D Coy, then with D Bn.
-He died of wounds aged 22 on 11 April 17 received during 11 Coys attack at Bullecourt but his grave site is unknown.
+He enlisted at Bisley in the MMGS..
+He died of wounds aged 22 on 11 Apr 17 received during 11 Coys attack at Bullecourt but his grave site is unknown.
 His great neice Sue Chifney is a member of the site.

-· 2074 Gnr Albert Smith Portside gunner - awarded MM for action at Beaucourt 16, For good work during operations on the right of Delville Wood on September 15 16, when serving with D Coy.
-Note: this probably refers to the recovery of D9s guns undertaken with Lt Hastie later on 23 Sep 16.
+Gnr Albert Smith – Portside gunner - awarded MM for action at Beaucourt 16, For good work during operations on the right of Delville Wood on September 15 ‘16, when serving with D Coy.
+Note: this probably refers to the recovery of D9’s guns undertaken with Lt Hastie later on 23 Sep 16.
 Remained serving with the Coy and transferred on its formation to D Bn.
 Late Pte 200770 serving with 4th Bn - survived.